Graduate Diploma in Law

 Why study the GDL and what does it lead to?

-If you have a degree or equivalent in a non-law subject and would like to qualify as a solicitor or barrister, you can take the GDL to satisfy the academic stage of legal training in one year instead of the two or three years normally required for a law degree.
+If you have a degree or equivalent in a non-law subject and would like to qualify as a solicitor or barrister, you can take the GDL to satisfy the academic stage of legal training in one year (or two years part time) instead of the two or three years normally required for a law degree.
 After the GDL you can progress to the professional stage of training, either:

 - the Bar Professional Training Course (BPTC) for intending barristers; or